sudar/posts-by-tag/README.md

 -   The set of tags from where posts should be selected (or excluded)
 -   The number of posts to be displayed.
+-   Whether to pick the tags from current post
+-   Whether to pick the tags from current post slug
+-   Whether to pick the tags from current post's custom field
 -   Option to enable post excerpts to be displayed with post titles.
 -   Option to display post thumbnail if present.
 -   Option to display post author.